 Knowledge Distillation Teaching Smaller Agents From Larger Ones

-1. Concept Introduction
+Concept Introduction

-Knowledge distillation works the same way.
 A large, powerful model (the “teacher”) generates training signals — not just correct answers, but the distribution of its confidence across all possible answers.
 A smaller model (the “student”) learns from these soft signals, absorbing the teacher’s reasoning patterns in a compressed form.

 In the context of AI agents, distillation goes beyond single model outputs.
 An agent produces:

-- Action selections: Which tool to call, what to say
+- Action selections: which tool to call, what to say

-- Reasoning traces: Chain-of-thought steps, planning sequences
+- Reasoning traces: chain-of-thought steps, planning sequences

-- Confidence distributions: Soft probabilities over possible next actions
+- Confidence distributions: soft probabilities over possible next actions

-- State assessments: How the agent evaluates the current situation
+- State assessments: how the agent evaluates the current situation

-Distilling an agent means transferring all of these behavioral patterns — not just the final answers — from a high-capability system to a leaner one that can operate in production at scale.
+Distilling an agent means transferring all of these behavioral patterns, not just the final answers, from a high-capability system to a leaner one that can operate in production at scale.

-2. Historical & Theoretical Context
+Historical & Theoretical Context

 Knowledge distillation was formalized by Geoffrey Hinton, Oriol Vinyals, and Jeff Dean in their 2015 paper “Distilling the Knowledge in a Neural Network.”
 The core insight was elegant: the “wrong” answers a teacher model gives contain valuable information.
 When a digit classifier says an image is “70% a 7, 20% a 2, 10% a 1,” the relationship between those probabilities encodes structural knowledge about what makes digits similar.